SuleymanCetiner/Deep-Q-Learning/README.md

 Here, we optimize Q function to maximize cumulative reward in RL.
 Every action has a fuction and yields Q value.
 After training the generated environment,model maximizes reward.

+So, what are the steps involved in reinforcement learning using deep Q-learning networks (DQNs)?

+1.All the past experience is stored by the user in memory 2.The next action is determined by the maximum output of the Q-network 3.The loss function here is mean squared error of the predicted Q-value and the target Q-value – Q*.
+This is basically a regression problem.
+However, we do not know the target or actual value here as we are dealing with a reinforcement learning problem.
+Going back to the Q-value update equation derived fromthe Bellman equation.